drphilmarshall/WhenGiantsCollide/InTheUniverse.md

 Possibilities:

 * Illustrate the case of the Bullet Cluster by smashing two cluster-sized halos together.
 This will be better once treeSPH.js is available, though.
-* Start the points on an *almost* uniform grid, and then watch cluster form by gravity
+* Start the points on an *almost* uniform grid, and then watch structures form by gravity, just as they do in a cosmological N-body simulation done in a supercomputer
 * Add an expanding background (could be tricky)
+* Modify gravity
+* ...

 ## Understanding the code